petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/using-servlet-filters.md

 # Using Servlet Filters

 Servlet filters can both pre-process requests as they arrive and post-process responses before they go to the client browser.
-They let you apply functionality to requests and responses for multiple servlets, without the servlets knowing.
+You can apply functionality to requests and responses for multiple servlets, without the servlets knowing.
 Here are some common filter use cases:

 - Logging
 - Auditing